Lakeshore Senior Living Blog

 What is Sundowning?

-As the sun sets, some individuals with dementia experience a puzzling phenomenon known as sundowning.
+As the sun sets, some individuals with dementia experience a puzzling phenomenon known as sundowning (clinically referred to as sundowning syndrome, a behavioral symptom commonly associated with dementia, particularly Alzheimer’s disease).
 Characterized by increased confusion, agitation, and restlessness during the late afternoon and evening, sundowning can be challenging for individuals with dementia and caregivers.
+Offering…